jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Projects/createproject.md

 Now it’s time to add the starter code into the project.
 You have a couple of choices.
 You can click **Edit Code** and select from the **File** menu to import individual files or *.zip files.
 Or you can use the Git command line to load your repo.
-Let's use the command line.
+[Let's use the command line](#loadrepoforbluemixstarter].

 <a id="loadrepoforbluemixstarter"></a>
 ### Load your repo with the starter app code by using the Git command line (clone, unzip, push)